-In the Office of the Attorney General or Office of Governmental Accountability, this class is accountable for conducting investigations and assisting in the preparation and presentation of criminal and civil actions.
+In the Office of the Attorney General, State Elections Enforcement Commission or Office of State Ethics, this class is accountable for conducting investigations and assisting in the preparation and presentation of criminal and civil actions.

 Works under the general supervision of an Associate Attorney General, Executive Director and General Counsel State Elections Enforcement Commission, Ethics Enforcement Officer or other employee of higher grade.

 In the Office of the Attorney General, investigates civil and some criminal matters conducted by the legal staff; assists in the preparation and presentation of cases; makes detailed investigations of the circumstances, facts and conditions connected with complaints; searches land titles; conducts legal research; locates individuals; interviews witnesses, complainants, corporate executives and other individuals to obtain information; secures evidence in the form of statements, documents, records, exhibits and photographs; examines, audits and analyzes financial and other records of complex business transactions and corporate structures; researches and compiles economic data concerning industrial and commercial activities; prepares comprehensive reports; prepares affidavits; testifies at hearings and in court; performs related duties as required.